MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -SynchronizeAction

-Specifies a source for synchronization for this software update point.
+Specify the synchronization source for this software update point.
-The acceptable values for this parameter are:

-- DoNotSynchronizeFromMicrosoftUpdateOrUpstreamDataSource
-- SynchronizeFromAnUpstreamDataSourceLocation
-- SynchronizeFromMicrosoftUpdate

-If you select a value of SynchronizeFromAnUpstreamDataSourceLocation, specify the data source location by using the **UpstreamSourceLocation** parameter.
+If you select a value of `SynchronizeFromAnUpstreamDataSourceLocation`, specify the data source location by using the **UpstreamSourceLocation** parameter.

+For more information, see [Plan for synchronization settings](/mem/configmgr/sum/plan-design/plan-for-software-updates#BKMK_SyncSource).

 ```yaml
 Type: SynchronizeActionType